More and more research initiatives in the area of medicine sciences and biotechnology appear on the Polish market

 - Does outsourcing in drug discovery makes sense? - Wojciech Czardybon, Selvita SA

-- Functional Nano- and Microparticles - synthesis and characterization - Dawid Lupa, Institute of Catalysis and Surface Chemistry PAS
+- Functional Nano- and Microparticles - synthesis and characterization - Dawid Lupa, Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences

-- Biomarker Commercialization 'BIC' project and opportunities related with BIC tools in IVD commercialization life-cycle - Katarzyna Piwowarczyk, Wrocławski Park Technologiczny SA
+- Biomarker Commercialization 'BIC' project and opportunities related with BIC tools in IVD commercialization life-cycle - Katarzyna Piwowarczyk, Wrocław Technology Park SA

-- Business-science cooperation - proposals for joint projects, data sharing and experiences - Barbara Kozierkiewicz, AstraZeneca
+- Cooperation between business and science - proposals for joint projects, sharing data and experiences - Barbara Kozierkiewicz, AstraZeneca

-- About the advantage and possibilities of growing 3D intestinal organoids - Wojciech Witarski, Institute of Animal Production
+- About the advantage and possibilities of breeding 3D intestinal organoids - Wojciech Witarski, National Research Institute of Animal Production

 - Innomedbook Polish Healthcare Innovations Database - Szymon Bernat, Innomedbook.pl